 Priced at $99.99 for customers signing up for a two-year service contract, AT&T's Atrix 2 smartphone can double as a mobile entertainment center for road warriors and globe-trotting business executives -- even as it delivers a range of business security and productivity features.

-On the enterprise side, for example, the Atrix 2 offers data encryption on both the device and the SD card.
+On the side, for example, the Atrix 2 offers data encryption on both the device and the SD card.
 Other business-class features include PIN lock, password protection and inactivity timeouts.

 What's more, IT departments also gain the ability to wipe the phone remotely if lost or stolen.
 Additionally, AT&T's enhanced Internet Protocol virtual private network, or IP VPN, provides business users with corporate access across multiple IP-based infrastructures in more than 60 countries.